Sit back and relax with a homemade face mask

-- Thoroughly cleanse your skin with warm water before getting started
+- Thoroughly cleanse your skin with warm water across the area your DIY face mask will cover before getting started.

-- Using a warm flannel on your face can help to open the pores
+- Using a warm flannel on your face can help open the pores.

-- Try using a soft-bristle brush to apply your mask to the skin
+- Try using a soft-bristle brush to apply your homemade face mask to the skin.

-- Don’t forget to apply to your neck too!
+- Don't forget to apply your face mask to the next too!

-- If you fancy a more cooling mask, place it in the fridge for about an hour before application
+- If you fancy a more cooling mask, place your DIY face mask in the fridge for about an hour before application.

 DIY face mask recipes

 Go back to basics with a yoghurt mask

 How to make a homemade sweet-scented honey face mask